isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 Please see [section 37A of the Act](http://sso.agc.gov.sg/Act/COVID19TMA2020){:target=”_blank”}  for the full list of prohibited actions during the moratorium.

-8. I was liable for additional rental expenses due to reasons unrelated to COVID-19.
-Can I apply for relief under Part 8?
+**8. I was liable for additional rental expenses due to reasons unrelated to COVID-19.
+Can I apply for relief under Part 8?**

 * No.  To qualify for relief under Part 8, your liability for additional rental expenses must be due to a delay or breach in a construction or supply (or related) contract, and that delay or breach must be due to COVID-19.
 Relief under Part 8 is not available if your liability for additional rental expenses arises due to other reasons.

-9. Why am I precluded from applying for relief under Part 8 if the supplier has made an adjudication application under SOPA?
+**9. Why am I precluded from applying for relief under Part 8 if the supplier has made an adjudication application under SOPA?**

 * This preclusion is intended to prevent parallel proceedings under Part 8 and SOPA.
 * You are not disadvantaged by this preclusion.
 The SOPA adjudicator determining the adjudication application has the same powers to adjust contract terms as an Assessor under Part 8.
 This allows the SOPA adjudicator to take into account the effects of COVID-19 to reach a just and equitable outcome, which is similar to what the Part 8 Assessors are able to do.

 <i>For Suppliers</i>

-10. My renter has applied for relief under Part 8 and served the Application on me.
-What do I do next?
+**10. My renter has applied for relief under Part 8 and served the Application on me.
+What do I do next?**

 You will need to submit a Response to the Registrar, and serve it on the Applicant (i.e., your renter).
 Further details can be found [here](/covid19-relief/key-steps-in-part8).

-11. I rely on my rental income to pay for my own expenses, such as hire-purchase instalments.
+**11. I rely on my rental income to pay for my own expenses, such as hire-purchase instalments.
 I cannot afford to reduce the rent.
-What do I do?
+What do I do?**

 You should explain your situation to the Assessor in your Response.
 The Assessor will seek to achieve an outcome that is just and equitable in the circumstances, and may take into account:
 * The impact that any adjustment may have on another contract that you may have with a third party (e.g., a hire-purchase contract for the goods in question)